jillesvangurp/kt-search/manual/Search.md

 This creates a simple index with a custom mapping and adds some documents using our API.

-You can learn more about creating indices with customized mappings here: [Indices, settings, mappings, and aliases](IndexManagement.md)
+You can learn more about creating indices with customized mappings here: [Indices, Settings, Mappings, and Aliases](IndexManagement.md)

 ## Searching without the Kotlin DSL